20nmccuch/Time-Series-Forecast-Snowflake-Streamlit/README.md

 - *There are no downloads required for this guide!!*

 ### What You’ll Build
-- A model to predict 30 days into the future of close values for the <details>
+- A model to predict 30 days into the future of close values for the
 <summary>Stock Options</summary>

 - IBM